 The national standards for food, clothing and other items apply no matter where you live and you are allowed the total national standards amount for your family size, without questioning the amount actually spent.
 National standards have also been established for minimum allowances for out-of-pocket health care expenses and you and your dependents are allowed the standard amount on a per person basis, without questioning the amount you actually spent.

-Maximum allowances for housing and utilities and transportation, known as the local standards, vary by location.
+For the form 433, the maximum allowances for housing and utilities and transportation, known as the local standards, vary by location.
 In most cases, you are allowed the amount actually spent, or the local standard, whichever is less.

 Generally, the total number of persons allowed for necessary living expenses should be the same as those allowed as exemptions on your most recent year income tax return.